 All hypnosis is self-hypnosis

 When you undergo hypnotherapy, the psychologist is only helping you to hypnotize yourself.
-Hypnotists do not have magical powers.
+Hypnotists do not have metaphysical powers.
 They simply know how it's done.
 You can learn to do it yourself better than a professional hypnotist.
 This is because:

 Conscious vs. subconscious